 And psst!
 Can you believe it?
 You just did 2 hours’ worth of work!
 You totally deserve that longer break.

-How the Pomodoro Technique Helps You Long-Term
+How the Pomodoro Technique Helps You be more productive in the Long-Term

 Now if you’re anything like me and need a little bit more convincing, here are a few benefits of using the Pomodoro technique for work.
 (Fellow questioners and skeptics, I’m looking at you.)